kosshi-net/matrix-bot/README.md

 feature, which still gives read access and works for rooms below Version 7.
 The "owner" of the bot is alerted about newly joined users.

-## Adding bot to rooms
-Since this project is under eternal development, the history is imported to local files first to avoid bombarding matrix servers when db inevitably needs to be rebuilt.

-First you must import room history with `room-importer` to a folder `./history/<room>/*.json`.
-Room name does not matter.
-Preferably do this using an account that has access to the beginning of room history, eg the room's creator.

-Then add the room to the configuration file.
-Reset and rebuilt the database by setting `WIPE_DB=1` environment variable.

-If you wish to retain user ban/mute etc status, run `export` from the bot's command line before db reset.
-Then run `import` once db has been rebuilt.

 ## Dependencies
 - Node.js